Skip Navigation

 Background

 • Allow participating licensed child care centres and licensed home child care agencies to reduce parent/caregiver fees for children by 50 per cent, on average.
-There will be further fee reductions in 2024 and 2025.
+By March 2026, licensed child care fees will be lowered to an average of $10 per day.

-• Set a minimum wage floor of $19/hour for Registered Early Childhood Educators (RECE) and $21/hour for RECE supervisors and RECE home visitors, increasing $1 per hour each year until 2026, up to a maximum of $25 per hour.
+• Set a minimum wage floor of $23.86/hour for Registered Early Childhood Educators (RECE) and $24.86/hour for RECE supervisors and RECE home visitors, increasing $1 per hour each year until 2026, up to the wage eligibility ceiling for the year.

 • Create 86,000 licensed child care spaces in Ontario for children under the age of six by the end of 2026 to meet the growing demand for affordable child care.